Showing posts with label PD - platformers. Show all posts

 Stick with it and, after many pointless deaths, you will get the hang of things.
 Use your gun to gas these critters to Hell - they take a few hits!
 Enjoy their cute expressions but hurry up because they need to die before the time limit expires.
 The controls feel nice but are too slow, especially when trying to turn around in the frantic heat of battle.
 Interestingly, there is support for two players which adds a whole new level.

-This is a shockingly silly game but quite addictive too.
-With a little more thought, I'm sure Pop! could have been far better but it's spoiled by sluggish controls and a terribly harsh time limit.
+This is a shockingly silly game but addictive too.
+With a little more thought, I'm sure Pop! could have been better but it's spoiled by sluggish controls and a terribly harsh time limit.
 Having said that, I obviously thought it was good enough to feature - so either I'm going soft or I had myself some fun on this rainy morning?

 Go on, grab yourself Golden Dawn's disk via Demozoo, and take a look at this screenshot...